snamoah/react-datetime-range-picker/README.md

 # react-datetime-range-picker

 This is a datetime range picker based off of [react-datetime](https://github.com/YouCanBookMe/react-datetime).
-It is highly customizable and isn't dependent on jQueery.
+It is highly customizable and isn't dependent on jQuery.

 ## Installation